How Gaming Interests Could Save the Las Vegas Housing Market, and Why They Should

 Where do you think all the money in Las Vegas is going right now?
+Would you think people are now switching on 666 Casino to participate casino through the web?
 It is going to the banks through payments on the toxic mortgages that infest your town.
 These lenders came to your town with their slick suits and sales spiel and sucked the life blood out of everyone living there.

 Think about how much money you casinos spend trying to capture customer dollars once they walk in the door.
 Everything you do is about capturing the customer and getting them to stay in your establishment until their wallet is empty.
 The lender lampreys have moved in on you.
 They are sucking the money out of the local economy that previously was spent in your casino.